moonbeam-foundation/delegate-directory/README.md

 ## GitHub Workflows

-This repository uses GitHub Actions workflows to validate delegate JSON files.
+This repository uses GitHub Actions workflows to validate and lint delegate JSON files.

-## Workflows

-### 1. Validate Delegate JSON Files
+### 1. Validate Delegates

 **File:** `.github/workflows/validate-delegates.yml`

-Validates that:

-- JSON files have valid syntax
-- Root element is an array
-- Each delegate has required fields: `address`, `name`, `description`, `interests`, `tracks`
-- Ethereum addresses are in correct format (`0x` followed by 40 hex characters)
-- `interests` and `tracks` are arrays
-- No duplicate addresses within a file

-Runs on: Pull requests and pushes to main/master that modify JSON files in `data/`
+Validates that all fields match the Zod schema defined in `scripts/schema.ts`

-### 2. Format JSON Files
+### 2. Lint

-**File:** `.github/workflows/format-json.yml`
+**File:** `.github/workflows/lint.yml`

-Checks that JSON files are properly formatted (pretty-printed).
+Lints JSON files to ensure they are properly formatted and valid.

-Runs on: Pull requests that modify JSON files in `data/`

 ### 3. Security Check